rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/3-output-bindings/Readme.md

 ></mat-expansion-panel>
 ```

-If we open and close the expand-panel we should see the change reflected in the state.
+If we open and close the expansion panel, we should see the change reflected in the state.

-## Setup Output bindings
+## Set up output bindings

-Next lets replace the logic for the output binding of the component.
+Next, we will replace the logic for the output binding of the component.

-As the open/closed state is already reflected in the components' state, we can directly derive changes from them.
+Since the open/closed state is already reflected in the component's state, we can derive changes directly from it.

-As we are only interested in changes of the slice `listExpanded` we can use the `distinctUntilKeyChanged` operator
+As we are only interested in changing the slice `listExpanded`, we can use the `distinctUntilKeyChanged` operator
-to get the changes.
+to get those changes.

-Lets refactor to following and delete the `listExpanded` property in the class and template.
+Let's refactor it into the following and delete the `listExpanded` property in the class and template.

 ```typescript
   import { map, distinctUntilKeyChanged } from `rxjs`;